Mouth Body Connection

 Recent research has shown an undeniable connection between your oral health and your overall health.
 It is vital that you keep your teeth and gums in good health to combat gum disease and also protect the health of your entire body.
 Failing to do so could result in multiple negative health effects that will drastically limit your quality of life and smile.

 Our team at Bruce Gopin, DDS, MS put our patient’s health first and can ensure that your mouth is healthy and looking great.
-If you would like to learn more about the mouth-body connection, you can call us at 915-213-3455 and schedule your appointment today.
+If you would like to learn more about the mouth-body connection or dental implants, you can call us at 915-213-3455 and schedule your appointment today.